Introduction

 I will use database design as an example.

 To the data team or non-technical team, data normalization is unnatural and doesn't make sense.
 Why would you split the data into different tables instead of consolidating everything in a table?
-To build an ML model, we will need all the available features in columns (denormalized data), a complete opposite of what the software team is doing.
+To build an ML model, we will need all the available features in columns (denormalized data), the complete opposite of what the software team is doing.

 In a big company, the solution is data warehouses.
-The software team can design their normalized data in the database while the data team can get their consolidated data in the data warehouse.
+The software team can design their normalized data in the database, while the data team can get their consolidated data in the data warehouse.

-In a startup, with limited resources, a data warehouse is not the solution as it will incur extra hardware costs.
+In a startup with limited resources, a data warehouse is not the solution, as it will incur extra hardware costs.

 My solution is to build both normalized and denormalized versions of the same data inside a database, one version for each team.